kencu/Build-Scripts/README.md

 GnuTLS may (or may not) build and install correctly.
 It is a big recipe and Guile causes a fair amount of trouble on many systems.

+Perl is a constant source of problems, but it is needed for OpenSSL 1.1.x.
+Perl's build system does not handle runpaths properly, and it builds packages as root during `make install`.
+Note to future maintainers: never build shit during `make install`.

 If you find a bug then submit a patch or raise a bug report.